Artotim/Pamda/README.md

 This product is not an official VMD release or has any affiliation to it.
 This product is not an official NAMD release or has any affiliation to it.
-This product is not an official pychimera release or has any affiliation to it.
 This product is not an official Rosetta release or has any affiliation to it.

 This software includes code developed by the Theoretical Biophysics Group in the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign.